EricGebhart/flickr-fetcher/README.md

 The server should show the most recent images in the images directory.
 The server can get the image metadata entries from database component and then do what it wishes.

+*Questions*
+ * Does the server always request a new fetch ?
+ * Is the server happy with what it can get from DB without a new fetch ?
+ * Does the server need to ask the fetcher to do work ?
+ * Should the data base provide a channel for incoming images for the server to watch ?

+*Possibilities*s
+ * The server doesn't worry about how _recent_ the images are.
+ * The server could request a new size for a group of photos by putting their records in the queue.
+ * The server requests quantities and sizes that are known to be available.
+ * After a request and display of recent images, the server might request new sizes for those images.
+ * THe server might want to request a refresh of the recents if the fetcher isn't going full tilt. but it is happy to show the most recent currently in the database.
+*OR*
+ * The server always requests recent images and possibly a count and sizes.

+My preference would be to decouple the server from the backend, with the ability to spawn new fetches which would be undectable to the user.

 Options to the end point are count and size.
-The possible sizes are thumbnail, small, medium, large, original or an arbitrary [height width].
+The possible sizes are _thumbnail, small, medium, large, original_ or an arbitrary _[height width]_.
 if no quantity or size was given the server would simply get the last 100 metadata records from the database component.

 It might be nice to render the meta data along with the images so that the links can be followed to the photographer among other things.

-The request for this project was that the when asked, the server would cause a retrieval of the most recent records and deliver the quantity requested in the size requested.

-As designed, these components can do much more.
-For this simple behavior it is only necessary for the server to ask the fetcher to initiate a fetch for the given size of images.
-As the image metadata records appear in the database folder the server could then render the quantity asked for.

-I think this behavior will be slow.
-I also wonder about the true desire of being able to resize to any height or width.
-This will cause the loss of aspect ratio in a somewhat random way, which the _:thumbnail_ size certainly does.
-I've added the small, medium, large sizes in order to allow resizing which honors the original aspect ratio of the images.

-Another method would be to let the fetcher run in a polling mode such that images are constantly being retrieved over a time interval.
-In this way, everything is much simpler and server only needs to worry about serving whatever is already there.

-In this situation the server only needs to know about the meta data records and show the most recent images.
-If a size does not exist, the server can give the meta-data records with the appropriate resize values to the queue component, and then wait for them to reappear in the database with their new sizes.

 The meta-data records have a lot of additional information which allow for the creation of a nice interface including filtering.

-If needed other options could be added such as photographer/user etc.
+If needed other endpoint options could be added such as photographer/user, filtering on size, etc.

 ### CLI